 3. Electrical Power Loss

-Sadly, the 2009 Infiniti G37 also had other problems, which is why it’s making our list of one of the least reliable.
+Sadly, the 2009 Infiniti G37 also had other problems, which is why it’s making our list as one of the least reliable.
 Along with a cracked dashboard, customers also notice that the power can be completely lost for no reason.

 It’s dangerous to drive a vehicle that loses power suddenly.
 In fact, it could lead to an accident if the person behind you isn’t paying attention.